CorentinLimier/autocontenthub/README.md

-1 game per day
+AutoContentHub (autocontenthub.com)

 # Concept

-This project creates a lambda function that runs once a day to ask ChatGPT to create a new game concept.
+This project creates lambda function that runs once a day to ask ChatGPT to create a new content on a static website.

-The game concept is then deployed to a website on AWS.

 # Resources